santoshbd67/devops-task/README.md

 2.AWS Toolkit – Helps with AWS authentication and resource management.

 3.Remote - SSH – For SSH access within VSCode (optional).

+## Step 1: Setup Terraform Project in VSCode

+1.Open VSCode.

+2.Create a new folder: terraform-aws-poc.

+3.Inside this folder, create the following files: